 The fabric used to manufacture the glider is light, resistant and durable.
-The fabric will not fade and is covered by our warranty.
+The fabric will not experience fading and is covered by our warranty.

-The main, upper and lower gallery lines are made from sheathed Aramid.
+The main lines are made from Technora with a polyester sheath, and the gallery lines are made from unsheathed Aramid.

 The line diameter has been calculated depending on the workload and aims to achieve the required best performance with the least drag.
-The sheath protects the line cores from UV-rays and abrasions.
+The sheath protects the line cores from UV rays and abrasions.

 The lines are semi-automatically cut to length and all the sewing is completed under the supervision of our specialists.